Compensation For Amputation Injuries

 Under the Jones Act and the General Maritime Law, a seaman who is injured through negligence or unseaworthiness is entitled to seek compensation for his injuries.
 There is no set schedule for the amount of damages you may receive under the Jones Act - it is up to the judge or jury to determine the amount of your compensatory damages.
 Damages may include compensation for past and future lost wages, lost wage earning capacity, medical and rehabilitation costs, prosthetic repair and replacement, nursing care, household assistance, medical expenses, pain and suffering, disability, disfigurement, and loss of enjoyment of life.
 Fairly evaluating the settlement value of your case requires the assistance of an experienced maritime personal injury lawyer.
 Insurance companies may take advantage of a seaman who doesn’t know how to properly evaluate the fair compensation he or she is entitled to.

-Stacey & Jacobsen, LLP is experienced in handling all types of amputation injury cases.
+Stacey & Jacobsen, PLLC is experienced in handling all types of amputation injury cases.
 They undestand the impact these injuries have on an injured crewman’s life and their ability to earn a living.
 They understand the physical and psychological impact of amputation injuries.
 They understand the medical costs associated with prosthetic care and replacement.
 They employ some of the most qualified experts in the Country as experts in life care planning, to calculate the economic losses and costs of amputation injuries.